 That depends on what you are looking to see.
-Many mothers like coming in twice, early on, 15-20 weeks, when they can see the baby as a whole, and then come in again at 27-32 weeks to see a more detailed face.
+Many mothers like coming in twice, early on, 15 to 20 weeks, when they can see the baby as a whole, and then come in again at 27 to 32 weeks to see a more detailed face.
 Between 27 and 32 weeks, your baby develops more fat and gets a more defined face.
-After 32 weeks, it becomes more and more difficult to obtain good pictures since the baby is running out of room.
-However all babies are different and we have been successful in obtaining great images all the way up to 35
+After 32 weeks, space becomes more limited, and water intake is extremely important to obtain to best images possible.
+All babies are different and we have been successful in obtaining great images all the way up to 40 weeks.

 How good are you at determining the sex of my baby?

 Gender can be determined at 8+ via blood work with a 99.8% accuracy rate.
 At 15+ weeks we can determine the gender via ultrasound with a very high accuracy.
 If you are 15 weeks and over, and the gender can not be seen, we invite you back for a weekday return appointment, and we will rescan you for free within the next 14 days.
 The need for a return visit is usually due to the baby's position, but is rarely needed.

 How can I be sure to get the best possible 4D/HD pictures?

 Most doctors recommend maintaining a healthy fluid intake, especially while you are pregnant.
 This will help to ensure your amniotic fluid is clear, as well as full.
 There are many things out of the sonographer's control like the baby's position, the mother's build, amount of amniotic fluid, etc. Maintaining the recommended amount of water during pregnancy, or more, will help to ensure you've done everything within your power to get the best prenatal images!

 Also, try to schedule your appointment when your baby is most active.
 This will let us see their little personality, and give us an opportunity to see all of their features!